quantumgardener/qg.blog/content/notes/Roam Research.md

 ---
 date: 2023-09-27
 tags:
-  - personal-knowledge-management
   - software-use
 growth: "[[Evergreen]]"
 ---
-Roam Research is a note-taking tool that gained significantly in popularity by word-of-mouth in 2020.
+Roam Research is a [[Personal Knowledge Management]] tool that gained significantly in popularity by word-of-mouth in 2020.
 The key benefit comes from the way it treats blocks of text and [[Backlinks are Important]].

 In January 2021 I moved from Roam to [[Obsidian]].